JoshuaKGoldberg/should-semantic-release/README.md

 ## Usage

-This CLI script determines whether a semantic release should occur for a package based on Git history.
+This function determines whether a semantic release should occur for a package based on Git history.
-Specifically, it returns truthy only if a commit whose type _isn't_ `chore` or `docs` has come since the most recent release commit.
+It returns true if a "meaningful" commit has come since the most recent release commit.

 ```shell
 if npx should-semantic-release ; then npx release-it ; fi